scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/france.md

 * find opportunities to develop new products and services in France

 ### GlobalScot
-The [GlobalScot](https://www.globalscot.com/) network has eight experts in France covering:
+The [GlobalScot](https://www.globalscot.com/) network has 8 experts in France covering:

 * energy
 * financial and business services